Aliasmk/InfiniteMonkey/README.md

 In /bin you will find a jar file, which when run in commandline with java -jar IMT.jar will start the program.
 Otherwise in /src you can find the original class and java file which can be used to run from there.

 Please note: this program [does not simulate any physical interaction that normal monkeys may have with a typewriter](http://en.wikipedia.org/wiki/Infinite_monkey_theorem#Real_monkeys).

-For the time being, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.
-Thank you.